 The Breakdown panel displays distribution information based on selected attributes of segment members.

 Up to 10 different attributes are shown on this panel.
 To see the fill list of breakdowns, click on the Explore Breakdown link at the bottom of the panel.
 Alternatively, click the Distribution tab at the top of the page.

 The Membership tab displays the same chart as the Segment Membership panel.
 It also presents a list of all known individuals in the segment.

-The name, email address, account name, and first seen date is given for known individuals.
+The name, email address, and first seen date is given for known individuals.
 Use the search bar to search for specific individuals.